 What about the community that surrounds the school?
 Is the economy healthy?
 Can you glean any information about the school from their local TV news, radio, or online and print publications?

-If a school is having financial difficulty, rest assured, said author-educator Michael Horn during our recent Facebook Live interview, that they “have a legal obligation to their students to be upfront about it,” and that it’s less likely to be an issue this year than it might be in the years that follow the pandemic.
+If a school is having financial difficulty, rest assured, said author-educator Michael Horn during our Facebook Live interview, that they “have a legal obligation to their students to be upfront about it.”

 Social media can be an early warning indicator even before colleges make official announcements.

 Search tweets by professors and administrators to find clues that things may be changing at the college.

 Comments related to salary and hiring freezes and course cutting may be clues of a school trying to cut expenses.

 In addition to the steps above, there are a number of sites that have compiled helpful research you can easily access that will help you get a better idea of a school’s financial health.

 - Forbes grades of private not-for-profit colleges in the U.S. (enrollment greater than 500).

 Click here to see National Center for Education Statistics database.
 Forbes analyzed all private not-for-profit colleges in the U.S. with enrollments greater than 500, grading them on balance sheet strength and operational soundness, plus certain other indicators of a college’s financial condition, including admission yield, percentage of freshmen receiving institutional grants and instruction expenses per student.

 (For Forbe’s methodology, please click here)